M66B/XPrivacyLua/FAQ.md

 Likely because the app is using [this API](https://developers.google.com/identity/sms-retriever/request).
 The app will only see the content of verification SMSes intended for the app, so there is no restriction for this needed.

+<a name="FAQ21"></a>
+**(21) How do I set up XPrivacy for WhatsApp?**

+1. Install XPrivacyLUA
+2. Activate "restrict new apps"
+3. Install Whatsapp

+Depending on what you use WA for, you might want to allow:
+- record audio (for voice messages)
+- use camera (for scanning QR code for web.whatsapp.com)
+- get location (for send location)
+- read clipboard (for pasting into WA)

+If you don't allow "read contacts", obviously you will only see numbers in your WA chat list.
+You can use the existing chats, but you cannot start new chats.
+If that's OK for you, you're done.
+If you want WA to show the names without accessing/uploading all your contact data, keep reading.

+You'll need to selectively allow contacts, which is a pro functionality (see (19)).
+If you allow access to a contact that includes all data (family name, address, e-mail, birth date, etc.).
+If you don't want that and just want to give out what's necessary, which are names and the associated numbers, you'll have to create new contacts containing only the minimum info: (nick)name and mobile no..
+(You might wanna precede them by a marker like "#" to tag them as WA only contacts and group them in your contact list.
+If you you put them in a separate adress book, they can be filtered out in the address book app.)

+4. [OPTIONAL] Create minimum WA contacts

+5. Install, buy and activate XPrivacyLua Pro, activate module
+6. Make sure Whatsapp's access to contacts is blocked
+7. XprivacyLua's app list > WhatsApp > settings (cog wheel)  > Contacts > Allow starred
+8. Tag WA contacts as favorites/starred (star in contact's detail view)

+9. [OPTIONAL] Manually sync WA adress book: WA > New Chat > 3 dots > Update (needs internet connection)

+WA now sees the starred contacts.
+During an adress book sync they are compared to the WA server and, if found, copied to the WA contact list (read-only).
+On some phones these copies don't show up as separate contacts as they are hidden behind the original ones in the automatically created "linked contacts".
+On most phones WA does not have read access to these copies and will therefore keep creating copies on every sync.
+In order to prevent this, they, too, have to be accessible:

+10. [OPTIONAL] Unlink contacts (edit contact>3 dots>unlink) or use an alternative contact manager without linked contacts.

+11. Star all WA duplicates (WA will remove unnecessary WA duplicates)

+Tip: [Simple-Contacts](https://github.com/SimpleMobileTools/Simple-Contacts) allows "starring" of multiple contacts and does not link contacts.

 <br>

 If you have another question, you can use [this forum](https://forum.xda-developers.com/xposed/modules/xprivacylua6-0-android-privacy-manager-t3730663).